Wichita State misconduct inquiry into coach Gregg Marshall - WHIZ News

 Taylor transferred to the University of North Carolina Wilmington after the 2015-16 season.

 Last spring, six scholarship Shockers players plus a walk-on also transferred.
-In addition, 2020 commit Ja’Dun Michael asked out of his letter of intent, according to The Athletic.
+In addition, 2020 commit Ja’Dun Michael asked out of his letter of intent.

+Wichita State said in a statement Friday that it “acknowledges the allegations within its Men’s Basketball program brought forth by media” and that the investigation was being handled in an “expeditious and deliberate manner.”

+“We have received full cooperation from university staff, coaches, and current student-athletes, and Coach Gregg Marshall and support any individual who chooses to participate in order to conduct a fair, impartial and thorough investigation,” the statement said, adding that team activities will continue as scheduled while the probe is underway.

-Stadium reported that the St. Louis law firm Tueth Keeney was hired to handle the inquiry.
-Michelle Basi, an attorney at the firm, didn’t immediately return a phone message from the AP.
+Michelle Basi, an attorney at Tueth Keeney, the St. Louis-based law firm handling the inquiry, didn’t immediately return a phone message from the AP.